Paraglider in sustained glide above Montenegro, contrasting scenic flight with skydiving and parachute-jumping free-fall intensity

 That difference matters more than a generic question like which one is more exciting.

-What paragliding usually feels like
+What paragliding feels like

 Paragliding tends to feel more continuous and more scenic.